Qisas

 Qisas or Qiṣāṣ (قِصَاص) is an Islamic term interpreted to mean "retaliation in kind", "eye for an eye", or retributive justice.
-In classical/traditional Islamic law (sharia), the doctrine of qisas provides for a punishment analogous to the crime.
+Qisas (along with its alternative punishment blood money, aka Diyya, compensation paid by the offender, which is applied in cases where retaliation conditions are not met) is one of several forms of punishment in classical/traditional Islamic criminal jurisprudence, the others being Hudud and Ta'zir.